Polygenism: Main beliefs

-Traditionally, most Jews, Christians and Muslims have embraced monogenism in the form that all modern humans ultimately are descended from a single mating pair, named Adam and Eve.
+In their respective fundamentalist or Orthodox sects, Jewish people, Christians, and Muslims have embraced monogenism in the form that all modern humans ultimately are descended from a single mating pair, named Adam and Eve.
 In this context, polygenism described all alternative explanations for the origin of humankind that involved more than two individual "first people".
 This definition of polygenism is still employed among some Creationists and within the Roman Catholic Church (see Humani generis).

-With the development of the evolutionary paradigm of human origins, it has become widely recognized within the scientific community that at no point did there exist a single "first man" and a single "first woman" who constituted the first true humans and to whom all lineages of modern humans ultimately converge.
-If Adam and Eve ever existed as distinct historical persons, they were members of a much larger population of the same species.
+With the development of the evolutionary paradigm of human origins, it has become widely held within the scientific community that at no point did there exist a single "first man" and a single "first woman" who constituted the first true humans to whom all lineages of modern humans ultimately converge and that if Adam and Eve ever existed as distinct historical persons, they were members of a much larger population of the same species.
 However, a common scientific explanation of human origins asserts that the population directly ancestral to all modern humans remained united as a single population by constant gene flow.
 Therefore, on the level of the entire human population, this explanation of human origin is classified as monogenism.
 All modern humans share the same origin from this single ancestral population.

 Modern polygenists do not accept either theological or scientific monogenism.
 They believe that the variation among human racial types cannot be accounted for by monogenism or by evolutionary processes occurring since the proposed recent African origin of modern humans.
 Polygenists reject the argument that human races must belong to a single species because they can interbreed.
 There are several polygenist hypotheses, including biblical creationist polygenism and polygenist evolution.